 Empirical TRYX analysis using four exposure-outcome hypotheses

 To examine the performance of TRYX analysis empirically, we analysed four separate exposure-outcome hypothesis.
-For each analysis we a) obtain MR estimates of the exposure-outcome causal relationship and detect outlier instruments; b) identify putative novel influences (candidate traits) on the outcome trait based on their associations with outlier variants; c) adjust the original SNP-outcome estimates for the putative influences operating through the candidate traits; and d) compare the changes in heterogeneity in the MR estimates of the adjusted SNP-outcome effects to standard outlier removal methods.
+For each analysis we a) obtain MR estimates of the exposure-outcome causal relationship and detect outlier instruments; b) identify putative novel influences (candidate traits) on the outcome trait based on their associations with outlier variants (Table 1; Supplementary Table S2); c) adjust the original SNP-outcome estimates for the putative influences operating through the candidate traits (Table 2); and d) compare the changes in heterogeneity in the MR estimates of the adjusted SNP-outcome effects to standard outlier removal methods (Figure 4).

 Example 1: Systolic blood pressure and coronary heart disease

 Random effects IVW estimates indicated that higher SBP associates with higher risk of CHD (Beta: 0.57; 95% CI: 0.39, 0.74).
 While there was substantial heterogeneity in this estimate (Q=682.7 on 157 SNPs, p=5.74 x 10-67), the estimates from MR Egger, weighted median and weighted mode methods were fairly consistent (Table 2).
 Seven of the 157 SNPs were detected as outliers.
 We identified 69 candidate traits that were associated with these outliers (p < 5 x 10-8).
 We manually removed redundant traits and traits that are similar to the exposure and the outcome (e.g. high blood pressure).
-Among the candidate traits, 15 were putatively causally associated with the risk of CHD (Figure 4A).
-Anthropometric measures (e.g. height), lipid levels (e.g. cholesterol level), and self-reported ibuprofen use were amongst the candidate traits that associated with CHD, uncovered due to two outliers (rs3184504 near SH2B3 and rs9349279 near PHACTR).
-Detected pleiotropic outliers and associated traits were listed in Table 1.
+Among the candidate traits, 15 were putatively causally associated with the risk of CHD (Figure 3A).
+After applied LASSO regression, 6 traits remained (Table 1): Anthropometric measures (e.g. height), lipid levels (e.g. cholesterol level), and self-reported ibuprofen use were amongst the candidate traits that associated with CHD, uncovered due to two outliers (rs3184504 near SH2B3 and rs9349279 near PHACTR).
+Additionally, we found that the experience of headache and the presence of migraine were associated with lower risk of CHD (Beta= -1.11; 95% CI: -2.10, -0.12; and Beta= -4.08; 95% CI: -7.73, -0.43, respectively).
+However, those traits were excluded from further analysis as we set the traditional threshold p-value of 0.05.

 We next adjusted the two outlier SNP-outcome effects for their effects through the detected pleiotropic pathways and obtained an adjusted IVW estimate.
-The heterogeneity, based on adjusting these two of 157 SNP effects, reduced by 17%.
-The effect estimate remained consistent with the original estimate, as did the IVW estimates when removing all outliers, or just outliers known to associate with the candidate traits.
+The total heterogeneity, based on adjusting only these two of 157 SNP effects, reduced by 17%.
+The effect estimate remained consistent with the original estimate, as did the IVW estimates when removing all outliers, or just outliers known to associate with the candidate traits that associated with the outcome.
 However, the width of the confidence interval was substantially larger (including the null) after removing outliers known to associate with candidate traits (beta: 0.59; 95% CI: -0.58, 1.76).

 Example 2: Years of schooling and body mass index

-All MR estimators indicated that years of schooling have a causal protective effect on the BMI (Beta: -0.27; 95% CI: -0.39, -0.16), except the estimate from MR Egger. traits.
-Among those traits, 4 traits were causally associated with BMI (Figure 4B), including alcohol intake frequency and usual walking pace.
+We used 59 independent genetic instruments (REF) to estimate the influence of years of schooling on body mass index (REF) (Table 2).
+All MR methods indicated that years of schooling has a causal protective effect on the BMI ( (e.g IVW Beta: -0.27; 95% CI: -0.39, -0.16), except the estimate from MR Egger which had a very imprecise estimate (beta: 0.01; 95% CI: -0.67, 0.70), but the degree of heterogeneity was large (Q = 211.9 on 59 SNPs (p=2.17e-19).
+Three outliers (rs6882046 near LINC00461, rs4800490 near NPC1, rs8049439 near ATXN2L) were identified as contributors to heterogeneity, and they showed associations (p<5e-8) with 48 candidate traits.
+Among those candidate traits, two were causally associated with BMI (Figure 3B): alcohol intake frequency (which associated with all three outliers) and usual walking pace.